rlivingsus/misc/AllBooks.md

 - Chambers, Becky: The Long Way to a Small, Angry Planet; A Psalm for the Wild-Built
 - Chee, Traci: A Thousand Steps into Night
 - Chen, Andrew: The Cold Start Problem
+- Chen, Mike: Here and Now and Then; Brotherhood; We Could be Heroes;
 - Chen, Yu: The Way Spring Arrives and Other Stories
 - Chernow, Ron: Alexander Hamilton
 - Chiang, Ted: Arrival Stories of your Life and Others (kindle), Exhalation (kindle), The Lifecycle of Software Objects